0 / 0

 In the Globals tab of the flow properties, you can view the global values set for the current flow.
 Global values are created using a Set Globals node to determine statistics such as mean, sum, or standard deviation for selected fields.

-After a Set Globals node runs, these values are then available for a variety of uses in flow operations.
+After a Set Globals node runs, these values become available for various uses in flow operations.

-You can't edit global values in the table here in the flow properties, but you can clear all global values for a flow using the button to the right of the table.
+You can't edit global values in the table here in the flow properties, but you can clear all global values for a flow.

 Annotations

 If you need to describe a flow to others in your organization, you can attach explanatory comments to flows, nodes, and model nuggets.
-Others can then view these comments on-screen, or you might even print out an image of the flow that includes the comments.
+Others can then view these comments on-screen or even print an image of the flow that includes your comments.

 Use the Annotations tab of the flow properties to add text annotations to your flow.
 These notes are visible only when the Annotations tab is open, except that flow annotations can also be shown as on-screen comments.